software-mansion-labs/expo-live-updates/README.md

 Important notes:

-- All progress fields are optional.
-At least `progressIndeterminate: true` or `progressValue` must be included for the progress to be displayed.
+- Progress will not be displayed unless `progressIndeterminate` is set to `true` or `progress` is specified.
-- If `segments` property is defined, progress bar maximum value will be calculated based on provided `segments` and the `max` property will be ignored. // TODO: maybe throw exception inside app
+- Progress maximum value is based on `max`.
+However, if `segments` property is defined, maximum value will be calculated based on provided `segments` and the `max` will be ignored.

 ### LiveUpdateConfig Object Structure